-- In 2017, we successfully negotiated four balanced collective agreements.
-The unions involved were the Canadian Energy Workers Association, and the United Utility Workers' Association. - In addition, two Canadian Utilities companies were engaged in collective bargaining with the Natural Gas Employees Association, and the Australian Services Union.
+We successfully negotiated two balanced collective agreements between the Canadian Energy Workers Association (CEWA), and the United Utility Workers' Association (UUWA).
+As well in 2018, four Canadian Utilities companies were engaged in collective bargaining with the Canadian Energy Workers Association (CEWA), Natural Gas Employees Association, and the Australian Services Union.
 Those proceedings continue to progress toward resolution.